Patterns everywhere at Dries Van Noten Paris fashion show

-PARIS (Reuters) - Belgian designer Dries Van Noten delivered a bold serving of his usual colorful and patterned creations at Paris Fashion Week on Wednesday, presenting richly-brocaded overcoats and dresses for women’s wardrobes next spring.
+PARIS, Sept 30 (Reuters) - Belgian designer Dries Van Noten delivered a bold serving of his usual colourful and patterned creations at Paris Fashion Week on Wednesday, presenting richly-brocaded overcoats and dresses for women’s wardrobes next spring.

 Staged in an industrial hangar, the Paris Fashion Week show featured a string quartet as models showcased Van Noten’s embroidered coats, ankle-length trousers, skirts and tops in shades of pink, purple, mustard and aqua marine.